 In this article, I am going to describe the unique needs of the breed, discuss why we may not feed the best and then look at the most common mistakes that dog owners make.
 I'm also going to talk about any advancements in the pet food industry that might affect your dog.

 Each breed has its own idiosyncrasies that set them apart form other breeds.
 The Shih Tzu does share many of these traits with other breeds but it is worth noting that none should be overlooked when it comes to picking an appropriate diet.

-These are: Brachycephalic Status, Long silky coat, High metabolic rate, and allergies, especially those that affect the skin.
+These are: Brachycephalic Status, Long silky coat, High metabolic rate, and food allergies, especially those that affect the skin, chronically upset stomachs, and picky eaters.
 Let's look at each one individually.

 As a Shih Tzu owner, you may have experienced the noisy breathing, snorting and snoring that many Shih Tzu dogs experience, but this syndrome also may affect eating as well.
 If breathing is a problem then eating becomes an issue too because the dog is trying to do both at the same time.
 When this happens, he ingests not only his food but also extra air causing stomach upset.

 Shih Tzu dogs are classified as a toy breed and all small dogs have a faster metabolism than larger dogs.
 Food choices need to accommodate this fast metabolism.
-For example, small dogs do not eat as much as large dogs, but they may consume more calories per pound of bodyweight.
-I will go into more detail below.
+For example, small dogs do not eat as much as large dogs, but they may consume more calories per pound of body weight.